graphpaperpress/Sell-Media/CONTRIBUTING.md

 Code contributions, patches, localizations and bug reports are always welcome and are critical to the success of Sell Media.
 Please follow these guidelines when contributing to Sell Media:

 __Please Note:__ GitHub is for bug reports and contributions only.
-Feature requests, extension ideas and general support inquiries should be posted to our [Support Forum](http://support.graphpaperpress.com/).
+Feature requests, extension ideas and general support inquiries can be send here: https://graphpaperpress.com/contact/.

 ## Getting Started